-- Any needle stick injury or cut from an object that is contaminated with a potentially infectious material - Any case requiring an employee to be medically removed under an OSHA health (chemical) standard - A tuberculosis infection as evidenced by a positive skin test or diagnosis by a physician - An employee's audiogram reveals a specified hearing Standard Threshold Shift in one or both ears
+- Confirmed or possible COVID-19 infections.
+Refer to the MEL Bulletin for more information. - Any needle-stick injury or cut from an object that is contaminated with a potentially infectious material - Any case requiring an employee to be medically removed under an OSHA health (chemical) standard - Tuberculosis infection as evidenced by a positive skin test or diagnosis by a physician - An employee's audiogram reveals a specified hearing Standard Threshold Shift in one or both ears